-In England the current hourly rate for an average High Street solicitor is about £200 plus VAT, while specialist solicitors in London charge anything up to £700 an hour.
+In England the current hourly rate for an average High Street solicitor qualified to work with families is about £200 plus VAT, while specialist solicitors in London charge anything up to £700 an hour.
 How many hours you will be charged for depends entirely on how many hours the solicitors need to spend dealing with your case; each of you will need a separate solicitor, and the legal costs of going to court are rarely less than £20,000, rising to much more in complicated cases.

 The cost of divorce in the courts

 Judges often refer to the large number of cases that involve ‘disproportionate’ costs, meaning cases in which the legal costs of the argument consume an unacceptably high proportion of the assets in dispute.
 Whether or not the mediation enables the couple to reach a legally-binding agreement, the legal costs are likely to be lower following mediation than they would be otherwise, because during the mediation the couple will, at the very least, have the opportunity to discuss the issues face to face, identifying the key areas of disagreement and concern.

 'Academic research has found that if separating couples are willing to participate, mediation can help them settle disputes more cheaply, more quickly and less acrimoniously than is possible either through the courts or through legal representation.'

 National Audit Office report, 2007